Innovative devices that can aid berthing

 We all know it.
 Berthing a boat can sometimes be remarkably straightforward, and at other times can be a time of stress, challenge, shouting, misunderstandings, slight (and possibly expensive) bumps and even the odd (and definitely very expensive) trip to the divorce lawyer!

-Fortunately, a new solution is being launched at the Southampton boat show – the Automatic Fender system.
+Fortunately, a new solution has been designed and launched – the Automatic Fender system.

 Go Earth is the international (apart from the USA) distributor for these products.
-They will be demonstrated on the Go Earth stand (J316) at the Southampton Boat Show in September.
-They will be available for mass sales from about December, although enquiries and pre-orders are being accepted now.
 We believe this product will become as essential as, say, a bow thruster in aiding the berthing process.
 It helps make berthing painless!